Scheduled MonumentsEnglandBaginton Castle, associated settlement remains, ponds and mill sites

 What is Baginton Castle, associated settlement remains, ponds and mill sites?

-Baginton Castle is a Norman motte-and-bailey fortification situated in Warwickshire, dating to the late eleventh or early twelfth century.
+Baginton Castle is a Norman motte-and-bailey fortification situated in Warwickshire, England, which dates to the late eleventh or early twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011193.

 Who is responsible for protecting Baginton Castle, associated settlement remains, ponds and mill sites?